Denmark is not only a country in Europe, it is also a forested village in Western Australia, loved for its beaches, wineries and tree-lined drives.

 Eat yourself silly with wines matched to local produce

-There are a number of excellent restaurants in the Denmark wine region and at the culinary front line are slick young chefs creating seasonal dishes with local delicacies, such as the butterflied marron and asparagus gnocchi at Ajar Restaurant at Estate 807.
+There are plenty of excellent restaurants in the Denmark wine region and at the culinary front line are slick young chefs creating dishes with local delicacies, such as the butterflied marron and asparagus gnocchi at Ajar Restaurant at Estate 807.
 Pepper & Salt Restaurant at Forest Hill Winery serves some of the finest fancy fare in the region, best devoured at a sunset sitting.
 The Lake House is a more rustic, evergreen favourite, with a condiments range you can take home.
 Further afield, Boston Brewery restaurant at Willoughby Park Wines does hearty dishes that are often beer infused, such as stout braised brisket sliders.
 The region’s culinary attributes are celebrated each March during the Taste Great Southern food festival.

 Be arrested by the beauty of Greens Pool